eltrino/diamantedesk-documentation/user-guide/customers.md

 Mass action allows performing mass operations on the selected rows of the grid.
 DiamanteDesk offers the following mass actions that can be applied to the customer profiles selected from the grid:

+1. Choose the profiles to which mass actions should be applied.
 ![Customers](img/customers_mass_action.png)
+2. The following mass actions are available for customer profiles:

 * **Delete Selected Users.** Use this action to delete several customer profiles at a time.
 Keep in mind that in DiamanteDesk, if the customer profile is deleted, the user information is not entirely removed from the system.
 It is usually marked as deleted and the profile of a deleted customer is removed from the list of existing customers, although the system displays strikethrough customer first and last name at the tickets where he was assigned as a reporter or if he authored any comments as shown on the example below.